Do the Digit Insurance

 Even though it is one of the simplest yoga poses, you might find it challenging to perform Shavasana, especially if you have pre-existing ailments.
 Thus, you can bring modifications to this pose by using props and make it more relaxing and comfortable:

-• To provide better support for your back, you can raise your knees by placing a blanket or using a bolster below the knees.
+• To provide better back support, you can raise your knees by placing a blanket or using a bolster below them.

-• Gather several blankets, bolsters for doing downward facing Shavasana.
-Keep a bolster under your belly and chest and support your forehead with a blanket or pillow.
-This will help you get some breathing space and you can then relax.
+• Gather several blankets and bolsters for downward-facing Shavasana.
+Keep a bolster under your belly and chest, and support your forehead with a blanket or pillow.
+This will help you get some breathing space, and you can then relax.

-So, this is all about the health benefits of Shavasana and why our body needs it.
-Amidst the busy life most of us spend, we often push ourselves too hard and forget to relax and rejuvenate.
+So, this is all about the health benefits of Shavasana and why our bodies need it.
+Amidst the busy lives, most of us lead, we often push ourselves too hard and forget to relax and rejuvenate.
 In such situations, our bodies develop stress, causing severe anxiety.
-However, with regular exercise and a few minutes of Shavasana, we can help our bodies rejuvenate, relax, and keep stress away.
+However, regular exercise and a few minutes of Shavasana can help our bodies rejuvenate, relax, and keep stress away.

 How long should one do the Shavasana?

-The ideal duration for which one should perform the Shavasana is five to fifteen minutes.
-However, if one feels the need to relax a bit more, one can do it.
+The ideal duration for performing the Shavasana is five to fifteen minutes.
+However, one can do it if one needs to relax a bit more.

 What are the three stages of Shavasana?